-- Work with job seekers to identify goals, skills and services to overcome/manage barriers to employment; and - Connect job seekers and employers to strengthen Florida's families and Florida's economy. - 3.
-Many individuals who are receiving food stamps are also looking for employment through: - Employ Florida Marketplace (EFM), Florida's on-line system designed to connect employers and job seekers, and - The resource centers located in more than 90 career centers operated by the RWBs throughout the State of Florida.
+3. Many individuals who are receiving food assistance benefits are also looking for employment through:

+- Employ Florida Marketplace (EFM), Florida's on-line system designed to connect employers and job seekers, and - The resource centers located in more than 90 career centers operated by the RWBs throughout the State of Florida.

-Food stamp recipients also participate in other activities implemented locally through the career centers which include:
+Food assistance benefits recipients also participate in other activities implemented locally through the career centers which include:

-- Assessments;
+- Assessments:

 - Career planning;

 - Employability workshops;

 - Resume development;

 - Education and training programs, such as:

 - Adult Basic Education (ABE);

 - English for Speakers of Other Languages (ESOL);

 - General Equivalency Diploma (GED);

 - Customized training for employers; and

 - Computer training.

 - Job development activities (assessment information is compared to job orders and individuals are referred to employers based on the skills the employer is looking for);

 - Workforce Investment Act (WIA) programs;

 - Trade Adjustment Assistance (TAA) programs;

 - Welfare Transition (WT) programs; and

 - Youth programs.

-- 4. The Department of Children and Families (DCF) determines food stamp recipients' eligibility for benefits.
-Florida Statutes, Chapters 414 and 445, gave the DCF the authority to refer food stamp recipients who meet eligibility requirements for the SNAP E&T program to the Department of Economic Opportunity (DEO) for engagement.
+- 4. The Department of Children and Families (DCF) determines food assistance benefits recipients' eligibility for benefits.
+Florida Statutes, Chapters 414 and 445, gave DCF the authority to refer food assistance benefits recipients who meet eligibility requirements for the SNAP E&T program to the Department of Economic Opportunity (DEO) for engagement.
 The SNAP E&T program activities and services are outlined in this plan and are administered through the statewide workforce development system.